KarinOldbring/bloomroom/README.md

     **Solution:** It turned out I had to remove the trailing slash from the checkout urls.py.

+* **Bug:** When making purchases from the deployed site I noticed that no emails were being sent.
+The webhooks throwing no errors and emails were rendered in the terminal if purchases were made through the local site.

+    **Solution:** I still had the gitpod url as the endpoint in my Stripe settings, changing the endpoint to the deployed url sorted the issue.

 * **Bug:** Another round of webhook errors occured which I noticed since no confirmation emails were sent and those are triggered by the webhook handler.

     **Solution:** I double checked all secret_key, public_key and my wh_secret_key to make sure that the ones from my Stripe site matched in my Heroku Config Vars and in my env.py file.
 It turned out that the wh_secret_key was not the same anymore and after updating it the webhooks operated as expected.